guitarrapc/githubactions-lab/README.md

 ### get pushed tag name

-You need extract refs to get tag name, then save it to `step context` and refer from other step.
+You need extract refs to get tag name.
+Save it to `step context` and refer from other step or save it to env is much eacher.

 ```yaml
 name: tag push only